 - Hiring of a CEO to lead the work of the RHA.

 - Creation of a new Ombuds Office to serve as a single point of contact for customers.

 The 11-member Governing Committee provides high-level guidance, management, and oversight.
 Three members must have personal experience with homelessness (also known as “lived experience” or “lived expertise”).
 The King County Executive, King County Council, Seattle Mayor, and Seattle City Council each appoint two members.
 Three members represent the Sound Cities Association.
-The Governing Committee hires, fires, and reviews the performance of the CEO.
+The Governing Committee approves the budget and hires, fires, and reviews the performance of the CEO.